mu-semtech/mu-ruby-template/README.md

     docker run --rm -e RACK_ENV=test microservice-image

-To run the tests while developing, start an interactive container in the test enviroment with your code and `spec/` folder mounted:
+To run the tests while developing, start an interactive container in the test enviroment  with your code folder mounted in `/app`:

     docker run --volume /path/to/your/code:/app
                 -e RACK_ENV=test